nobuh/toyshader.gba/README.md

 It seems that the Visual Boy Advance can emulate the 3rd party Flash Cart Drive which has no Nintendo headers, so we don'nt need create ROM headers.

 If you want to run this demo on real hardware or mGBA, pleae check devkitPro or similer tools.

+### Acknowledgements

+- [VisualBoyAdvance](https://board.vba-m.com/) I 'd like to use raw binary as ROM, without fake Nintendo's logo.
+- [TinyGo](https://tinygo.org/) for easy and stable ARM cross compile.
+- [META Gameboy Advance Blog](https://remyhax.xyz/posts/gba-blog/) for how to handle Keys.